amitsaggar/research-articles/blockchain-identity-management.md

 # Blockchain Technology & Identity/Auth Management

 The Internet today lacks an identity protocol for identifying, authenticating people and organizations.
 As a result, enterprise/companies needed to build and maintain their own databases of user information.
+The current personal data ecosystem is feudal, fragmented, and inefficient.
+Too much leverage is currently accorded to service providers that enroll and register end-users.
+Their siloed repositories of personal data exemplify the fragmentation of the ecosystem, containing data of varying qualities.

+### New Deal on Data

+When thinking about opportunity in the financial business space, entrepreneurs may wish to consider the potential of creating these new forms of data brokers – “data exchanges” that re-empower the individual and provide new revenue opportunities

-### Problem statement:
+### Classification:

-Verification of user identity and managing same strategic relation/binding between providers/partners once user is matched, is difficult and reconcilication needs to happen for every change in contract...
+	Financial Institutions - Banks, Internet banks, Credit unions, Brokerage firms Credit bureau - Equifax, Experian and TransUnion Consumer tech - Credit karma, Credit sesame

-## Keywords— blockchain; authentication; identity management; fintech
+## Keywords— blockchain; authentication; identity management; fintech; data quality, reconcilliation, cost , fraud

 ### Introduction: